 Here’s an example of an proportionately sized rug:

 And it’s layered!
 Bonus if you can layer your rugs…

 4. Designing (or worse, REMODELING) based on the latest trends

 Nothing wrong with jumping on the trend train, but beware of using too much in one room or you’ll find yourself with a dated house in a few years.
 Stick with classics and incorporate trends where they can easily be swapped out.

 And ESPECIALLY don’t renovate/remodel based on a trend.
-For the love of God – do NOT move forward with the farmhouse-style bathroom reno you’ve been begging your husband for.
+Please please do NOT move forward with the farmhouse-style bathroom reno you’ve been begging your husband for.
 Tell him you had a change of heart about that shiplap and reclaimed wood vanity.
 You probably hate me now, but you’ll thank me in a few years when everyone’s (finally) over the farmhouse trend.